ilkhem/icebeem/README.md

 ```
 # pretrain an ICE-BeeM on labels 0-7
-python main.py --dataset MNIST --config mnist.yaml --doc mnist
+python main.py --config mnist.yaml --doc mnist
 # fix f and only learn g on labels 8-9 for many different dataset sizes and different seeds
-python main.py --dataset MNIST --config mnist.yaml --doc mnist --transfer --all
+python main.py --config mnist.yaml --doc mnist --transfer --all
 # train an ICE-BeeM on labels 8-9 for many different dataset sizes and different seeds
-python main.py --dataset MNIST --config mnist.yaml --doc mnist --transfer --baseline --all
+python main.py --config mnist.yaml --doc mnist --transfer --baseline --all
 ```

 The results are saved in the value of the flag `--run` (defulat is `run/` folder).
 To plot the comparison for MNIST after running the steps above:

 ```
-python main.py --dataset MNIST --plot
+python main.py --dataset MNIST --transfer --plot
 ```

 We also provide model checkpoints and experimental log to skip the training step.

-The same can be done on CIFAR-10 by changing the value of the flag `--dataset` to `CIFAR10` and of the flag `--config` to `cifar.yaml`.
+The same can be done on CIFAR-10 by changing the value of the flag `--config` to `cifar.yaml`.
 Also make sure to change the value of `--doc` not to overwrite the mnist checkpoints.

 ### Semi-supervised learning